dune-copasi/dune-copasi/doc/docusaurus/docs/param_tree.md

 ##### `[model.<comp_k>.diffusion]`

-The `diffusion` subsection defines the diffusion associated with each *variable*.
+The `diffusion` subsection defines the self-diffusion coefficient associated with each *variable*.

 | Key | Type | Description |
 | -----------|-----| -------------- |